 If you are formally closing your road, residents need to give a very clear closure to drivers and will probably need to have some ‘road closed’ and perhaps other signs.
 Here are some suggestions:

-2. You could hire or buy them from companies like this one (in central/southern England) Suntraffic.com
+3. You could hire or buy them from local companies – like this one (in central/southern England) Suntraffic.com

 3. You could buy PVC banners to use as signs in daylight only.
-Two full size banners can be bought for about £35 from Banner Hub – see advert opposite.
-Or you can download our artwork to send to other printers here: Road Closed banner or Road Ahead Closed banner.
+Two full size banners can be bought for about £35 from Banner Hub – see advert below.